 Forage kochia (Bassia prostrata AKA Kochia prostrata) is different from the weedy Annual Kochia (Kochia scoparia) that many despise.
 They are NOT the same and should not be confused.
 Snowstorm Forage Kochia (Bassia prostrata grisea) is a new release that boasts tall stems that rise above snowpack that would otherwise bury the Immigrant variety.

 Because Immigrant Forage Kochia is a perennial, it is non-invasive to native perennial plant communities, and it does not cause nitrate or oxalate toxicity.
 Forage kochia out-competes many noxious annual weeds including halogen and cheatgrass.
 Once it has replaced cheatgrass, perennial native species can re-establish in the stand of forage kochia, thus leading to diverse, stable perennial plant communities.

-Sowing is best done in the winter months, generally mid December through mid February.
+Best results are achieved when sown in winter months.
+Mid December through March 1 are generally best.
+Conditions are generally ideal in January and February.
 Condition (harrow or some form of agitation) your ground in the fall as weather permits then sow seed over snow or in cold bare ground.
-Sowing at any other time of year is not recommended.
+We do not recommend sowing at any other time of year.

 Our Kochia is collected every fall (November) and stored in freezers to preserve germination.

 Scientific Name: Bassia prostrate ssp. vivescens or Kochia prostrata